-- 2. Residents of Canada: - 3.
-Investor residing in any Financial Action Task Force (FATF) designated High Risk jurisdiction. - The term "U.S. person" means any person that is a U.S. person within the meaning of Regulations under the Securities Act of 1933 of U.S. or as defined by the U.S. Commodity Futures Trading Commission or as per such further amended definitions, interpretations, legislations, rules etc., as may be in force from time to time.

-How to Apply and other details

-Application form and Key Information Memorandum may be obtained from the designated offices / ISCs of AMC or Investor Service Centres (ISCs) of distributors downloaded the Registrar or or www.mutualfund.adityabirlacapital.com.
+- 2. Residents of Canada; - 3.
+Investor residing in any Financial Action Task Force (FATF) designated High Risk jurisdiction.

+The term "U.S. person" means any person that is a U.S. person within the meaning of Regulations under the Securities Act of 1933 of U.S. or as defined by the U.S. Commodity Futures Trading Commission or as per such further amended definitions, interpretations, legislations, rules etc., as may be in force from time to time.
+How to Apply and other Application form and Key Information Memorandum may be obtained from the designated offices / ISCs of AMC or Investor Service Centres (ISCs) of the distributors downloaded details www.mutualfund.adityabirlacapital.com.